1byinf8/1byinf8/README.md

-- 👋 Hi, I’m @1byinf8
+- 👋 Hi, I’m Satwik Kashyap
-- 👀 I’m interested in computers..very percisely. on coding
+- 👀 I’m interested in basically nothing
-- 🌱 I’m currently learning full stack web development
+- 🌱 I’m currently sleeping
-- 💞️ I’m looking to collaborate on any startup working on web development
+- 💞️ I’m looking to collaborate on any eating event
 - 📫 How to reach me kashyapsatwik29@gmail.com
 - (or) dm me at 1byinf8(instaid)